WHAT WE DO IN MALAWI

 Theatre for a Change was established in Malawi in 2007.
 We run the following projects from our Lilongwe office:

-Leave No Girl Behind: TEAM Girl Malawi is a new five-year project under FCDO’s Girls’ Education Challenge.
-The project will enable thousands of highly marginalised, out-of-school girls to improve their sexual and reproductive health, and enroll in school or training for the first time.
-Over the next five years, we will train 155 Agent of Change teachers to work with 5,000 out-of-school girls in Dedza, Lilongwe and Mchinji Districts.
+Leave No Girl Behind: TEAM Girl Malawi is a five-year (2018-2023) project under FCDO’s Girls’ Education Challenge.
+The project enables thousands of highly marginalised, out-of-school girls to improve their sexual and reproductive health, and enroll in school or training for the first time.
+In the last five years, 155 teachers have received intensive training as Agents of Change to work with 5,000 out-of-school girls in Dedza, Lilongwe and Mchinji Districts using the Theatre for a Change methodology.
 Learn more

 Teacher Training